What Explains Gender Gap in Unpaid Household and Care Work in India?: Methodology

 \section{Methodology}

 Studies are divided on the appropriate econometric model that should be used for analysing factors associated with the amount of time devoted by individuals to unpaid household and care work using TUS data \citep{kalenkoski2011time, stewart2013tobit, foster2013tobit}.
 The main reason for the disagreement among researchers is that many respondents, especially men, report zero time spent in unpaid household and care activities.
 Thus Ordinary Least Squares (OLS) estimates yield biased and inconsistent results as OLS does not consider the censored aspects of time use data \citep{greene2003econometric}.
 Hence, it is argued by some scholars that Tobit is the appropriate model for taking into account the censored data \citep{kalenkoski2011time, foster2013tobit}.
 The justification for using the Tobit model depends on the assumption that zeros in time use data represent real non-participation in any given activity.
 However, \cite{stewart2013tobit} argues that if zeros in the data represent random measurement errors and capture infrequency rather than censoring, the OLS estimates are more appropriate than the Tobit estimates.
 It is not very easy to ascertain why zeros exist in TUS data .
-Given that there is no consensus among the researchers on the most appropriate way to model time use data, we have estimated both OLS and Tobit regressions to examine the association between different socioeconomic and demographic characteristics of individuals and the amount of time spent by them in unpaid household and care work per day.
+Given that there is no consensus among the researchers on the most apposite way to model time use data, we have estimated both OLS and Tobit regressions to examine the association between different socioeconomic and demographic characteristics of individuals and the amount of time spent by them in unpaid household and care work per day.
 Regression Eq.
-(1) estimated using OLS method. $T_{i}$ is time spent by individual $i$ in minutes on unpaid household work(or care work) per day, and $X$ represents a vector of explanatory variables.
-The covariates in the regression model for women and men include individual characteristics such as age, age square, marital status and education, employment status (casual worker or regular salaried worker or self-employed or out-of-work), and type of day (normal day or other days).
+(1) is estimated using OLS method. $T_{i}$ is time spent by individual $i$ in minutes on unpaid household work(or care work) per day, and $X$ represents a vector of explanatory variables.
+The covariates in the regression model for women and men include individual characteristics such as age, age square, marital status, education, employment status (casual worker or regular salaried worker or self-employed or out-of-work), and type of day (normal day or other days).
 Other covariates include household-level characteristics such as household income (monthly per capita expenditure), type of household, the number of children aged up to 5 years and number of girls and boys aged from 6 to 14, additional number of males and females in the age group of 15-59 in the household.
 We also include the place of residence (rural or urban), state of residence, caste and religion of the household.
-Other independent variables incorporated in the model include household amenities like possession of LPG connection and washing machine.
+Other independent variables incorporated in the model include household amenities like possession of modern cooking facilities (LPG connection) and washing machine.
 Table 2 provides the complete list of variables with their definition included in the analysis, including reference categories used for categorical variables.
+We use the same set of dependent variables and independent variables in the Tobit specifications as in the OLS specifications.